defenseunicorns/leapfrogai/src/leapfrogai_ui/README.md

 It is recommended to run LeapfrogAI with UDS, but if you want to run the UI locally (on localhost, e.g. for local development), you can either:

-1. Connect to a UDS deployed version of the Leapfrog API and Supabase or
+1. Connect to a UDS deployed version of the Leapfrog API and Supabase
+   or
 2. Connect to OpenAI and UDS deployed Supabase or locally running Supabase.

 _Note - most data CRUD operations utilize Leapfrog API or OpenAI, but some functionality still depends on a direct connection with Supabase._

 #### Running everything with UDS

 This is the easiest way to use the UI.
-Follow the documentation for installing the entire [LeapfrogAI stack](https://github.com/defenseunicorns/leapfrogai)
+Follow the documentation for running the entire [LeapfrogAI stack](https://github.com/defenseunicorns/leapfrogai)

 #### Running UI Locally with LeapfrogAI